Ninja Post: The Usain Bolt of Forum Software

 • Make it fast and easy to sign up.

-• Send email alerts when one of their threads is updated to draw users back to the site.
+• Send email alerts when one a user’s thread is updated to draw users back to the site.

 • Allow users to vote a post up or down as a way to get involved without having to compose a reply.